SnellerInc/sneller/README.md

 {"type": "GollumEvent", "count": 567}
 ```

+Note that it is perfectly possible to sync more JSON data by copying additional objects into the source bucket and (incrementally) syncing just the newly added data.
 See [Sneller on Docker](https://sneller-docs-dev.s3.amazonaws.com/docker.html) for more detailed instructions.

 ## Spin up sneller stack in the cloud

 It is also possible to use Kubernetes to spin up a sneller stack in the cloud.
-You can either do this on AWS using S3 for storage or in another (hybrid) cloud that support Kubernetes and potentially using an object storage as Minio.
+You can either do this on AWS using S3 for storage or in another (hybrid) cloud that supports Kubernetes and potentially using an object storage such as Minio.

 See the [Sneller on Kubernetes](https://sneller-docs-dev.s3.amazonaws.com/kubernetes.html) instructions for more details and an example of how to spin this up.